Here’s how and why you should claim your PWD card

 First thing’s first, you have to consider what the legal definition of PWD is and what it entails.
 The Magna Carta of Disabled Persons defines it as “those suffering from restriction of different abilities, as a result of a mental, physical or sensory impairment, to perform an activity in the manner or within the range considered normal for a human being.”

+Not all disabilities are apparent.
 The National Council on Disability Affairs lists down accepted disabilities:

 - Physical/orthopedic disability